 Four members of the Lakehead District School Board community received OPSBA Achievement Awards this year: Martha McClelland, parent volunteer; Eileen Haven, retired as executive secretary; Sheila Marcinyshyn, volunteer on the Special Education Advisory Committee (SEAC); and Kelly Matyasovszky, school volunteer and SEAC co-chair.

 Martha McClelland initiated an “I Shine” character education program for girls in grades 4 to 6 at Agnew Johnston School in Thunder Bay.
 The positive impacts of this program have benefitted the entire school.
 Sheila Marcinyshyn has served on the SEAC board for more than 13 years and has been a strong advocate for students and families who struggle with fetal alcohol spectrum disorder.
 Kelly Matyasovszky is a parent volunteer who has made significant contributions as a school council member at Valley Central School in Slate River and at the board level with her commitment to Lakehead’s SEAC, where she recently assumed the role of co-chair.

 The Fred L. Bartlett Memorial Award is given to an active or retired member of the teaching profession to honour outstanding service to public education.

-The President’s Award recognizes trustees who have given 25 years of dedicated service to public education and is presented annually at the Public Education Symposium in January.
+The President’s Award recognizes trustees who have given 25 years of dedicated service to public education.
+The award is presented annually.